 Your first year at MIT can seem like a whole lot of change happening at once.
 In the span of a few weeks, you move to a new city, live with a new roommate, enroll in new classes, find your way around a new school.
 We get it, it can be overwhelming trying to navigate your new life!

-Each of the four communities focuses on academics through a different lens, but they all represent thriving communities that allow students to have a group of peers to study with, socialize with, and complain about p-sets with from day one.
+Each of the three communities focuses on academics through a different lens, but they all represent thriving communities that allow students to have a group of peers to study with, socialize with, and complain about p-sets with from day one.
 Each FLC has a supportive atmosphere, including 24-hour hangout rooms filled with couches and bean bags for students to relax in between classes, and areas where students can work together at all hours of the day (or night).
 Outside of academics, the communities also plan excursions like movie nights, theater workshops, and other fun events around Boston and Cambridge.

 “It’s more than just the classes, and that’s common to all the FLCs, is that they’re all really important, supportive communities that aren’t meant to replace dorm communities or fraternity communities or sports communities, or whatever extracurricular sources of support, but are a really important academic community,” David McGee, director of Terrascope, said.